Petzl Grigri +

-Although there a several auto locking belay devices on the market the Grigri has always dominated, with the Grigri mark one being the standard.
+Although there several auto-locking belay devices on the market the Grigri has always dominated, with the Grigri mark one being the standard.
 When the first model came out a skinny sport climbing rope was 10mm, with most climbers using ropes between 10.5mm or even 11mm.
 As ropes got thinner in thinner, first 9.5mm, then 9.1mm, then sub 9mm, the Grigri’s ability to provide the necessary dependability and security slipped, and although the mark one had been used on ropes down to 7.5mm, there were no guarantees.
 And so the Grigri 2 was introduced, designed to work on ropes between 8.9mm and 11mm.

-The mark 2 was a kind of thoroughbred Grigri, small, lighter and more compact, with the sweet spot being for ropes about 9.5mm, designed really for sports climbing, the big marker, making the mark one look like a bit of a beast, a work horse, not working so well on the skinny ropes, which seemed to rattle around a bit, but good on the thick, big chunky bloated ropes, furry and gnarly.
+The mark 2 was a kind of thoroughbred Grigri, small, lighter and more compact, with the sweet spot being for ropes about 9.5mm, designed really for sports climbing, the big marker, making the mark one look like a bit of a beast, a workhorse, not working so well on the skinny ropes, which seemed to rattle around a bit, but good on the thick, big chunky bloated ropes, furry and gnarly.
 The industrial nature of the mark one had been one of the reasons big wall climbers and industrial users had liked the device, and so Petzl’s decision to drop the mark one was not universally seen as a good move.
 On the industrial side this wasn’t a problem as Petzl had introduced the super Grigri a few years earlier in the form of the Petzl I’d, a larger body that had some great features, such as being able to insert the rope without having to unclip the device, as well as a handle design that if pulled too hard would actually release the cam instead of holding it open, a kind of dead man’s handle.
-This feature is a boon for novice climbers who might pull back too hard when lowering, but also when the handle might get blocked or hung up on slings or your body, a feature lacking on the mark one or two due to it’s complexity.
-And so with the death of the mark one very soon certain climbers where holding onto their mark one Grigri’s a little tighter, dissing the mark two as being only for lightweights.
+This feature is a boon for novice climbers who might pull back too hard when lowering, but also when the handle might get blocked or hung up on slings or your body, a feature lacking on the mark one or two due to its complexity.
+And so with the death of the mark one very soon certain climbers were holding onto their mark one Grigri’s a little tighter, dissing the mark two as being only for lightweights.

 And so we have the Grigri +, a very smart improvement, that gives you a device that looks almost the same as the mark two but has some major improvements.
 These are:

-- You can now set the cams spring tension by the rotation of a plastic nob, with soft for belaying (stopping it snagging and locking up as much), and hard for top roping or when bringing up a second (this mode stops the rope from slipping back through as easily when there is a lot of heavy rope between the device and the second).
+- You can now set the cams spring tension by the rotation of a plastic nob, with soft for belaying (stopping it snagging and locking up as much), and hard for top-roping or when bringing up a second (this mode stops the rope from slipping back through as easily when there is a lot of heavy rope between the device and the second).
 This mode can be locked in either setting by pressing a catch, handy for group use.

 - Rope range is wider, being optimised for 8.9 to 10.5, which is ideal, as few thick rope users use anything bigger than 10.5mm dynamic and 10mm static, but it will still work on 11mm (good if you come across thick fixed ropes).